Produced with the best quality New Zealand dairy ingredients to meet New Zealand’s strict Non-GMO criteria

-The Non-GMO Project Verified seal is the fastest growing label in the natural products industry.
+The Non-GMO Project Verified seal is the fastest growing label in the natural product industry..

-NZMP’s Non-GMO Project Verified range is independently verified by Where Food Comes From, Inc., an independent, third-party food verification company.
+NZMP’s Non-GMO Project Verified range is independently verified by Where Food Comes From, Inc., an independent, 3rd-party food verification-company.

 Non-GMO Project requirements for New Zealand:

-- The Standard requires compliance with ingredients, additives, and inputs; and that they do not contain, are not derived from, and are not produced with the help of GMOs.
+- The standard requires compliance with ingredients, additives, and inputs that they do not contain, are not derived from, and are not produced with the help of GMOs.

-- To ensure the cows receive adequate nutrition throughout the year, non-New Zealand supplementary feed, which may be classified as GM risk, is sometimes used.
-This usage is strictly monitored to ensure it meets Non-GMO Project Standards and the range is sourced exclusively from selected New Zealand farms to ensure that verification can be applied to a specific product line.
+- To ensure that the cows receive adequate nutrition throughout the year, non-New Zealand supplementary feed, which may be classified as GM risk, is sometimes used.
+This usage is strictly monitored to ensure that it meets Non-GMO Project Standard and the range is sourced exclusively from the selected New Zealand farms to confirm that verification can be applied to a specific product line.

 Milkio’s Non-GMO claim

-Our ghee is manufactured with best quality New Zealand dairy ingredients that meet New Zealand’s stringent Non-GMO standards to give our customers truly natural and rich taste keeping them completely safe from any hazards of genetically modified food-contents.
+Milkio ghee is manufactured with the best quality New Zealand dairy ingredients that meet New Zealand’s stringent Non-GMO standards to give our customers truly natural and rich taste of dairy as well as keeping them completely safe from the hazard of genetically modified food-contents..